MasterMarisa/KaleidoscopeCookery-Automation/README.md

 # KaleidoscopeCookery-Automation 森罗厨房：自动化

-> A addon mod for Kaleidoscope Cookery and Create which adds many ways to automate your kitchen.
+> A addon mod for Kaleidoscope Cookery and Create make it easy for players to automate their kitchens.

 ![Minecraft](https://img.shields.io/badge/Minecraft-Java%20Edition-brightgreen)
 ![Forge](https://img.shields.io/badge/%20NeoForge%20|%201.21.1-orange)